MindaugasBernatavicius/FsBrowserPHP/README.md

 - Clone the repostory
 - Open the path where you can launch php interpreter, e.g.: http//localhost/FsBrowserPHP
 - Login w/ credentials that are provided in the form as placeholders.

+## Usage
+- The functionality should be intuitive
+- One important note: the app illustrates how to to develop in a gradual manner, and each git branch illustrates a different step in the process.
+- The most complete app / functionality is in the task-1.4 branch